 The sodium thiosulfate solution concentration is determined by titration of a potassium iodate solution of known concentration (potassium iodate quantitatively oxidizes iodine ions to free iodine under acidic conditions).
+In Japan, SI-
-In Japan, SI-traceable certified reference potassium iodate standards are supplied by the National Meteorology Institute of Japan, National Institute of Advanced Industrial Science and Technology (NMIJ).
-Ocean Scientific International Ltd, OSIL, UK, and FUJIFILM Wako Pure Chemical Corporation, Japan, also provides Potassium Iodate solutions, which are used to standardise the thiosulfate solution in the widely used Winkler titration method.
-Therefore, dissolved oxygen concentration measured around the world had some extent of comparability.

-This article describes a global gridded dataset produced using CRM/RM-scaled SI traceable nutrient concentrations based on key cruises that used CRM/RM and unbroken chain of comparison.
+- 5 traceable certified reference potassium iodate standards are supplied by the National Meteorology Institute of Japan, National Institute of Advanced Industrial Science and Technology (NMIJ).
+Ocean Scientific International Ltd, OSIL, UK, and FUJIFILM Wako Pure Chemical Corporation, Japan, also provides Potassium Iodate solutions, which are used to standardize the thiosulfate solution in the widely used Winkler titration method.
+Therefore, dissolved oxygen concentrations measured around the world have some extent of comparability. - 10 This article describes a global gridded dataset produced using CRM/RM-scaled SI traceable nutrient concentrations based on key cruises that used CRM/RM and an unbroken chain of comparison.
 Several previous publications have provided synthesis results of data collected by several projects such as the Global Ocean Data Analysis Project (GLODAP, GLODAPv2, GLODAP v2 update), Carbon in Atlantic Ocean (CARINA), and Pacific Ocean Interior Carbon (PACIFICA) projects (Key et al., 2009; Suzuki et al., 2013; Olsen et al., 2016; Olsen et al., 2019).
-The time frame of this work is that cruises categorized 1 were conducted between 2003 and 2013, all of the resulted data in this work are adjusted for 2003-2013 time frame.
+The time frame of this work is that 15 cruises categorized 1 were conducted between 2003 and 2013, all of the resulted data in this work are adjusted for 2003- oxygen are traceable to a set of data obtained from 30 key cruises identified in section 2.
+As noted, this does not mean the oxygen product is SI traceable.

+2013 time frame.
 Another positive attribute of this work is that uncertainty of correction factors could be estimated.

-The author also adds dissolved oxygen concentration data as additional parameter of GND13 using same technology to create nutrients gridded data, unbroken chain of comparison, which means obtained gridded data of dissolved oxygen are traceable to a set of data obtained from 30 key cruises stated in chapter 2 and did not mean SI traceable.
+The author also adds dissolved oxygen concentration data as additional parameter of GND13 using same technology to create nutrients gridded data, specifically the unbroken chain of comparison, which means obtained gridded data of dissolved

 This article is an effort to establish a global nutrients dataset for which comparability and traceability in space and time are explicitly ensured based on the use of CRM/RMs of nutrients in seawater.
-Another positive attribute of this work is that uncertainty of correction factors could be estimated.
+Another positive attribute of this work is that

+5 uncertainty of correction factors could be estimated.